What To Do At Stevns Klint UNESCO World Heritage Site

 There are steep steps down to the beach at various points along the coastline.

-The steps at Højerup are just past the Fisherman’s Cottage (Fiskerhuset), built in 1820, which has been converted into a craft shop.
+The steps at Højerup are just past the Fisherman’s Cottage (Fiskerhuset), originally built in 1820 and now a craft shop.

 Visit The Old Church At Højerup